tuftsceeo/Tufts_Create3_Examples/penalty_shootout/README.md

 4. The ball must be in your contraption before your start the code.
 5. No teleop.

+0. If you have not downloaded the zip file of the repo, go back to the [home page](https://github.com/brianabouchard/Tufts_Create3_Examples) and follow the directions on that README.md to download all the necessary files.
+Once that is done, continue through these instructions.

 ### Use These Scripts
 **Either** use the Jypter Notebook by: